-We are developing VTP-200 as a potential curative treatment for persistent high-risk HPV infection and associated pre-cancerous lesions.
+We are developing VTP-200 as a potential curative treatment for persistent hrHPV infection and associated pre-cancerous lesions.
 An estimated 291 million women worldwide are carriers of HPV DNA, which can progress to pre-cancerous cervical lesions if untreated.
-Enrollment in our Phase 1b/2 clinical trial of VTP-200, HPV001 (NCT04607850), was completed in December 2022.
+Enrollment in our Phase 1b/2 APOLLO (HPV001) clinical trial of VTP-200, (NCT04607850), was completed in December 2022 and the last visit of the final patient to the clinic was in January 2024.
+VTP-200 is composed of two viral vectors (ChAdOx1 and MVA), both encoding the same HPV antigens (i.e.,: E1, E2, E4, E5, E6, E7), designed to elicit an antigen-specific T cell immune response to HPV.
+Both vectors are administered intramuscularly and sequentially, one month apart.